Advisory School Board

 Those who serve on Catholic school boards support an environment for the teaching of the Catholic faith, the building and experiencing of community, the serving of others, and the opportunity for worship.
 They are called to model what they identify as the purpose of Catholic education.
 Interested persons are invited to attend the meetings held the second Tuesday of each month.
 However, executive sessions are confidential and therefore closed to all but board members.

 Voting members of the Board shall consist of a minimum of seven but no more than fifteen members; which include members from Saint Peter Martyr Parish, Good Shepherd Parish, and St. Ignatius Church of Antioch.
-The Principal, in consultation with the Pastor will appoint each.
+The Principal, in consultation with the school leadership team will appoint each.
 Ex-officio, non voting members of the Board are the Principal and Leadership Team.
 Members are: